Today is Melanoma Monday.

 Melanoma Monday, the first Monday in May, raises awareness about melanoma and other skin cancers, and encourages early detection through self-exams.

-The key risk factors for melanoma include ultraviolet (UV) light exposure (from sunlight, tanning beds, and sun lamps), moles on the skin, light skin and freckles, family history, a personal history of melanoma or other skin cancers, a weakened immune system, age, and exposure to Ground Zero toxins on or after 9/11.
+The key risk factors for melanoma include ultraviolet (UV) light exposure (from sunlight, tanning beds, and sun lamps), moles on the skin, light skin and freckles, family history, a personal history of melanoma or other skin cancers, a weakened immune system, old age, and exposure to Ground Zero toxins on or after 9/11.